 Cellulitis is Treated with Antibiotics

 CELLULITIS, and similar infections, are frequent complications of lymphedema.
-These must be treated promptly to prevent the infection from spreading and to minimize tissue damage.
+These infections must be treated promptly to prevent the infection from spreading, and to minimize any further tissue damage.

 The term SEPSIS is an illness in which the body has a severe response to bacteria and other germs.
 Prompt diagnosis and treatment of this condition is important because one-third of people who get sepsis die from it.